Top

 Continuing our focus on our core business and local news, we launched The National Desk (TND), a revolutionary model that takes important and relevant stories from our local newscasts across the country and packages them into a national news broadcast.

 As a result of several MVPDs dropping carriage of the RSNs, the RSNs’ entered into new financing and other terms to raise liquidity for the longer term and to launch Bally Sports+, the RSNs Direct-to-Consumer subscription offering.
-As a result of changes in the subsidiary’s board composition, the RSNs were deconsolidated from Sinclair’s financial statements effective March 1st, despite Sinclair’s equity ownership and management services agreements.
+Under the refinancing terms, an independent Board and separate management team was created to oversee and make Bally Sports decisions.
+As a result of the change in control, the RSNs were deconsolidated from Sinclair’s financial statements effective March 1, 2022.

-This same year, we added gamification elements such as free-to-play games, rewards, an NFT store (OwnMine), and other social participation features.
-Tennis Channel launched T2, connected TV FAST channels, and continued their international distribution.
-ATSC 3.0 was now deployed in over 50% of the country, and we and USSI Global entered into the first live business use case to deliver data to electric vehicle charging stations.
+This same year, Tennis Channel launched T2, connected TV FAST channels, and continued their growth in international distribution.
+ATSC 3.0 was now deployed in over 50% of the country, and we entered into the first live business use case to deliver data to electric vehicle charging stations.